Disclosure: When you buy through links on our website we may earn a commission.

 The best way to know is to talk to the airline you travel on and learn their rules.

-Is pepper spray legal in all foreign countries?
-No, it is illegal in some and has restrictions in others.
-For your convenience and to help answer, can you travel with pepper spray, I have compiled a list of countries per category, illegal, legal, and restrictions in the image below.
-If one of the countries you travel to has restrictions, look up the laws to see what they say.
+For your convenience and to help answer, “Can you bring pepper spray on a plane?”
+I have compiled a list of countries per category, illegal, legal, and restrictions in the image below.
+If one of the countries you travel to has restrictions, be sure to look up the laws to see what they say.

-can you travel with pepper spray trifold
+Can you bring pepper spray on a plane trifold

 FAQs About Can You Travel With Pepper Spray?